wisehackermonkey/ultimate-tts-reader/README.md

 - fix name conflict add epoc time
 - remove print statements
 - show error if thing not found

+- split the text into chunks and play them
 ## Links

 tts